91902078/yb66/README.md

 - Windows python-API is not yet built
 - The "develop-gfortran" has not been tested exhaustively and consequently "develop-gfortran-yb66" must be tested a lot before merging with the master.
 [I RUN THE WORKSPACES IN THE TUTORIAL THEY ARE OK WITH V1 PREPROCESSOR.
 TO BE TESTED WITH V2.
 MOSAIC CRYSTALS TO BE TESTED]

-To install OASYS/ShadowOui use the branch: https://github.com/oasys-kit/shadowOui/tree/yb66 This includes YB66 in the "bragg" preprocessor.
+To install OASYS/ShadowOui use the branch: https://github.com/oasys-kit/shadowOui/tree/yb66 This includes YB66, Beryl and Muscovite in the "bragg" preprocessor.
 It uses xoppylib as dependence!
 This is not very nice, but it is necessary as it reuses the bragg_calc2 in xoppy.
-The preprocessor included YB66.
-However, not all new crystals (like Beryl) are yet available [TO BE DONE], for the moment one can run xoppy/crystal and use the created xcrystal.bra file also in SHADOW.
+The preprocessor must be refactored to allow loading all files available in DABAX [TO BE DONE].
+For the moment one can run xoppy/crystal and use the created xcrystal.bra file also in SHADOW.

 There is a OASYS workspace with YB66 examples and calculations for the paper in this repo: https://github.com/91902078/yb66/tree/main/workspaces